DecSmith42/atom/docs/common-targets.md

         {
             Targets =
             [
-                Targets.PackProjects, // Use the PackProjects target
+                WorkflowTargets.PackProjects, // Use the PackProjects target
-                Targets.PackTool      // Use the PackTool target
+                WorkflowTargets.PackTool      // Use the PackTool target
             ],
             // ...
         }